meta-llama/llama-stack/docs/source/building_applications/tools.md

 )
 ```

 The tool requires an API key which can be provided either in the configuration or through the request header `X-LlamaStack-Provider-Data`.
-The api key is required to be passed in the header as `X-LlamaStack-Provider-Data` as `{"brave_search_api_key": <your api key>}` for brave search.
+The format of the header is `{"<provider_name>_api_key": <your api key>}`.

 #### Code Interpreter

-The Code Interpreter tool allows execution of Python code within a controlled environment.
-It includes safety measures to prevent potentially dangerous operations.
+The Code Interpreter allows execution of Python code within a controlled environment.

 ```python
 # Register Code Interpreter tool group